[1NA] Chapter 18: Chemical Changes

 Method 3: Combustion

-When the gas is bubbled through limewater, white precipitate will form.
-Carbon dioxide gas is present.
+When the gas is bubbled through limewater, white precipitate is formed.
+This means Carbon Dioxide gas is present.

 Neutralisation